pal03377/master-thesis/thesis.typ

 // Scalability: Laptop overheating after the initial tests, making the later ones seem slower
 // Having tested on specific machines, which might not have the same "dimensions" as the ones used in production -> not representative
 // All tested exercises are from the same semester
+// Calculation with 708 hours is probably wrong because it would come in batches of multiple items at once, which would be processed all at once using vectorization by ThemisML, which we did not consider.
 // Many more...
+In this section, we detail the potential limitations and threats tied to our evaluation of ThemisML's scalability.
+1. *Hardware Selection Bias*: Our hardware choices might not represent its performance across various architectures or brands, implying potential bias.
+2. *Test Parameter Reliability*: The chosen testing parameters, such as submission numbers and feedback counts, might not encompass all real-world scenarios, limiting their reliability.
+We also adapted our choice of parameters to what was possible in a reasonable amount of time, which might have introduced bias.
+3. *External Performance Factors*: Background processes, especially on the MacBook Pro, might impact performance results, making pinpoint analysis challenging.
+4. *Wrong projection of results*: We presume the processing time for a sizable course correlates with the number of submissions and feedback items.
+However, memory limitations or ThemisML's vectorization might impact this assumption.

+To sum up, our findings on ThemisML's scalability offer insights but come with inherent limitations that future work should consider for a holistic understanding.

 == Quality of Code Similarity Comparisons
 === Design